-- 1. Enable daily search in the /opt/findface-cibr/configs/findface-multi-legacy/ findface-multi-legacy.py configuration file of the puppeteer. - 2.
+- 1. Enable daily search in the /opt/findface-cibr/configs/findface-multi-legacy/findface-multi-legacy.py configuration file of the puppeteer. - 2.
 Enable 'DAILY' parameters and specify the time for matching the events with the records that were received from the puppeteer in the configuration file of the puppet. - 3.
 Navigate to the Watch list tab and check Collect location data for the watch list of your interest.
-For all records included in this list, all connected puppets return location data of objects of interest for the last 24 hours daily according to a set schedule, and if the flag is unchecked the puppets stop daily monitoring of the records in this list. - 4.
-The results will be shown on the Location Data tab of the individual's record.
+For all records included in this list, all connected puppets return location data of objects of interest for the last 24 hours daily according to a set schedule, and if the flag is unchecked the puppets stop daily monitoring of the records in this list.

+4. The results will be shown on the Location Data tab of the individual's record and are sorted in descending order of novelty by default.